-Ten Things to Know about the Literary City
+Ten Things to Know about Reykjavik as a City of Literature

 Reykjavík is the capital, and in fact Iceland’s only city, and as such it plays a vital role in all cultural life in the country.
 The city is home to Iceland’s main cultural institutions, boasts a flourishing arts scene and is renowned as a creative city with a diverse range of cultural happenings and dynamic grassroots activities.
 Most of the country’s writers live in the city, and it also provides the setting for the majority of contemporary Icelandic literature – a development that has gone hand in hand with the rapid expansion of the city in the past 100 years or so.